igorti/solvi-docs/source/index.html.md

 Projects can be connected to a Field.
 When multiple projects are related to the same Field, they appear in the same map view when data is processed.
 This allows for easier navigation between imagery over the same Field and over the time data comparison.

 Fields can be created either beforehand - then `field_id` parameter should be specified when creating a project, or on the fly by sending in `field_name` and `field_geom`.

+After a project has been created, imagery can be uploaded to it using the information in the response's `imagery_upload_data`.
+See next section for details.

 ### HTTP Request